Why does my oil look white and milky? What can I do?

 • How many days will a Generac generator continuously run/power a home?

-Generac Generator Running In Continuous Operation The Generac generator can run continuously for an extended period, provided that it is properly maintained and fueled.
+Generac Generator Running in Continuous Operation The Generac generator can run continuously for an extended period, provided that it is properly maintained and fueled.
 Generac generators are designed to provide reliable backup power during outages, ...

 • Where can I place a backup generator?
 What are the clearances from any objects?